 The annual fee is waived for the first year but is $95 per year after that.
 United Explorer cardholders never have to pay foreign transaction fees, but expect to pay a 5% fee ($10 minimum) for cash advances.
 Late payment and returned payment fees are both up to $39 each.

 - Is the United Explorer Card worth it?

-The United Explorer card is worth the annual fee if you fly more than a few times per year with United, especially if you can meet the sign-up bonus threshold and stay with one or more of United’s hotel partners.
+The United Explorer card is worth the annual fee if you fly more than a few times per year with United, especially if you can meet the sign-up bonus thresholds and stay with one or more of United’s hotel partners.
 It’s easy to accumulate reward miles through bonus purchasing categories, and even easier to redeem miles for trips within the U.S. and Canada.

-Best American Airlines credit card
+Good American Airlines credit card

 Citi AAdvantage Executive World Elite Mastercard

 One of Citi’s best travel cards for earning American Airlines miles, the AAdvantage Executive World Elite Mastercard is perfect for those who want extra travel perks and simple rewards.
 Earn 2 AAdvantage miles per $1 spent on eligible American Airlines purchases and 1 AAdvantage mile per $1 spent on everything else.
 Miles are flexible to redeem, and cardholders can stretch miles further through discounted MileSAAver flights.

 - Citi AAdvantage Executive World Elite Mastercard benefits

 Citi AAdvantage Executive World Elite Mastercard’s travel benefits are some of the best around for those who enjoy VIP status and free priority upgrades.

 - Airport lounge access: Enjoy perks like priority check-in, priority airport screening, extra boarding privileges and complimentary Admirals Club membership and lounge access at 50+ global locations for the account holder and guests or authorized users.